 Mayor Stephen K. Benjamin

-“My mission is to create in Columbia the most talented, educated and entrepreneurial city in America."
+Since being elected mayor in a record turnout election in April 2010, Mayor Steve Benjamin has made it his mission to create in Columbia the most talented, educated and entrepreneurial city in America.

 His service in Columbia started back in 1990 when he served as student body president at the University of South Carolina, later becoming the Student Bar Association President at the USC School of Law.